 In order for a heavy train to get moving, it might need an extra engine.

-We can start — and stay moving — on our own.
-But it sure helps when someone (like a coach) gives us a push or a pull.
+We can start—and stay moving—on our own.
+But it sure helps when someone gives us a push or a pull.

-Someone else can also call us on our procrastination and perfection.
+Someone who can call us on our procrastination and perfection.
 On our information-cruising and waffling.

-Someone else can snap us out of our all-or-nothing trance with a gentle nudge and reminder.
+Someone who can snap us out of our all-or-nothing trance with a gentle nudge and reminder.

 For a while, we can even affix ourselves to this someone or something else, like hooking that extra engine to our front.
 As we go along, we can unhook superfluous cars that we realize are weighing us down.
 We grow lighter, leaner, more mobile.